-Gynecomastia or male breast enlargement is a condition characterized by abnormal swelling of the male breast.
-Male breast reduction corrects this condition.
+Gynecomastia or male breast enlargement is a condition characterised by abnormal swelling of the male breast.
+Male breast reduction aims to address this condition.

-- generalized excess fatty tissue as in obesity.
+- Generalised excess fatty tissue as in obesity.

 - hormonal imbalance or irregularities

 - idiopathic (no identifiable cause) – this is by far the largest group.

 Male breast reduction involves initial assessment thorough consultation and examination.
 This involves organising blood tests and a special X-ray (ultrasound).

 Male breast reduction in the suitable candidate will depend on the cause.
 Dr Drielsma uses liposuction in the case of fatty excess.
 Further, in cases of skin excess and dropping Dr Drielsma combines skin reduction with liposuction.

 What is Gynaecomastia?